Son of Mali's president resigns parliament position amid calls for father's resignation

 The President's son, Karim Keita announced his resignation as head of parliament's defence committee amid the public furor in the West African nation.

-At least 11 protesters were killed and 150 people injured in days of clashes between Malian security forces and protesters who targeted government buildings during anti-government marches in the capital Bamako, according to Mali's Minister of Health and Social Affairs Michel Sidibé.
+At least 11 protesters were killed and 150 people injured in days of clashes between Malian security forces and protesters who targeted government buildings during anti-government marches in the capital Bamako, according to Mali's Secretary General For Health Mama Couma.

 Access to social media and messaging platforms including Whatsapp, Twitter and Facebook have been partially restricted for most of the population since the protests began Friday, Netblocks said on Monday.